Text-driven object affordance for guiding grasp-type recognition in multimodal robot teaching: System overview

-Predicting affordance has become an active research topic in the cross-domain of robotics and computer vision.
+Prediction of affordance has become an active research topic in the cross-domain of robotics and computer vision.
 Affordance, which is generally regarded as an opportunity for interaction in a scene, has been defined in different ways depending on the problem to be solved.
-For example, in computer vision research using deep learning, affordances have been formulated as a type of label in semantic segmentation tasks \cite{brahmbhatt2019contactdb,do2018affordancenet,porzi2016learning,lau2016tactile,roy2016multi}.
-In robotics research, affordance prediction is a factor in the task-dependent object grasping problem of task-oriented grasping (TOG) \cite{kokic2020learning}.
-In the context of TOG, affordance is defined as possible tasks (e.g., cut and poke) allowed for an object \cite{kokic2017affordance,fang2020learning,song2015task,bohg2013data}.
-Similarly, this study considered affordances as object-specific entities and defined them as possible grasp types for an object.
+For example, in the computer vision research using deep learning, affordances have been formulated as a type of label in semantic segmentation tasks \cite{brahmbhatt2019contactdb,do2018affordancenet,porzi2016learning,lau2016tactile,roy2016multi}.
+In robotics research, affordance is a topic of the task-dependent object grasping problem, which is referred to as task-oriented grasping (TOG)~\cite{kokic2020learning}.
+In the context of TOG, affordance is defined as the possible tasks (e.g., cut and poke) allowed for an object \cite{kokic2017affordance,fang2020learning,song2015task,bohg2013data}.

+In this study, object affordance was defined for each object as ``a distribution of the possible grasp types associated with the object's name.''
+This definition is similar to TOG in that it considers affordance to be object-specific.
+However, our definition focuses on the grasp types and does not scope the information on the possible tasks following the grasps.